-- (1) is a communicant;

-- (2) is recorded as being in good standing;
+- (1) is a communicant; - (2) is recorded as being in good standing;

-- (3) has been confirmed or received by a Bishop of this Church, or a Bishop in communion with this Church.
-Upon acknowledgement that a member who has received such a certificate has been enrolled in another congregation of this or
+(3) has been confirmed or received by a Bishop of this Church, or a Bishop in communion with this Church.

 Upon acknowledgement that a member who has received such a certificate has been enrolled in another congregation of this or another Church, the Member of the Clergy in charge or Warden issuing the certificate shall remove the name of the person from the parish register.